gretelai/gretel-synthetics/README.md

 - Tensorflow: Used by the LSTM model, we recommend version 2.8.x
 - Torch: Used by Timeseries DGAN and ACTGAN (for ACTGAN, Torch is installed by SDV)
-- SDV (Synthetic Data Vault): Used by ACTGAN, we recommned version 0.17.x
+- SDV (Synthetic Data Vault): Used by ACTGAN, we recommend version 0.17.x

 These dependencies can be installed by doing the following: